 I love this tradition, feeling the heat of the bonfires and shooting firecrackers.
 There are always big crowds of people by the bonfires and a lovely atmosphere.
 There is singing and organised fireworks displays by our rescue teams.

 The only bad thing is the flares which people light at the bonfires and cause a lot of smoke.
 People suffering from asthma should take this into consideration before going to the bonfires or try not to be too close to the bonfires.

-As more and more tourists are visiting us at this time of year the demand for restaurants being open is greater, so more restaurants stay open now.
-Here is a list of opening hours in Reykjavík during the holidays.
+As more and more tourists are visiting us at this time of year the demand for restaurants to be open is greater, so more restaurants stay open now.

 The bonfire and Northern Lights in Seltjarnarnes

 Do join us in our celebration - there are several guided tours to choose from and this is the night to be shown around by a local, as we know where to go and what to do :)